 In managing your blogging finance, bear in mind these few tips.
 Enter in transactions immediately (and accurately) rather than letting them pileup.
 Always keep a percentage for tax, reinvestment and emergencies.
 It’s wise to keep your blog’s account separate from your personal account.

 *one of my secrets in my guide to blogging*

-If you recall, one of our tips for time management is to outsource some of your blogging tasks.
+If you recall, one of our easy essential guide to blogging tips for time management is to outsource some of your blogging tasks.
 This could range from social media management to finance management or even writing the blog posts.
 It frees up your time and let’s you focus on top priorities like meeting one-on-one client needs, networking at events or expanding the blog.

 I’m sure you’re wondering, what exactly should I outsource?
 First rule of thumb here is, you can outsource those tasks that do not need to be personally done by you.
 For instance, designing an infographic or ebook for a content upgrade, does not need to be personally done by you, so that can be outsourced.
 However, recording a webinar or podcast, is not something that can be outsourced, but of course, you could outsource the transcription.

 You probably would not need to shell out huge cash, depending on the expertise needed for the task being outsourced.